beck/grunt-static-i18n/README.md

 ```

 And you need to translate `data.json`.
-Staticic internationalization would like like:
+Static internationalization would like like:

 ```
 app